top of page

 • Do not compare with his/her peers.

-Get in touch with a Voice Therapist/ Speech Therapist if your child faces difficulty with his/her voice.
+Get in touch with our team of Speech Therapists if your child faces difficulty with his/her voice.